 The good news for UK cycling fans is that ITV4 will be covering the whole of the 2019 Tour de France.
 They’ll have live coverage and then highlights at 7pm, same as every year.

-For the first time, all stages will be broadcast right from the start.
+It sounds like most stages will be broadcast from the start.

-Much has been made of Phil Liggett and Paul Sherwen being put out to pasture, but Ned Boulting and David Millar are now well-established as their replacements, supported by Daniel Friebe in what was previously the Ned Boulting roving reporter role.
+Much was made of Phil Liggett and Paul Sherwen being put out to pasture, but Ned Boulting and David Millar are now firmly-established as their replacements, supported by Daniel Friebe in what was previously the Ned Boulting roving reporter role.

 When it comes to highlights, ITV4 wins hands down.
 It is a TV programme, as opposed to just being the highlights of the race itself, so they try and tell a story, summarising the day and framing it in the context of the race as a whole.
 Done badly, this approach could be frustrating – but they don’t do it badly.

 The bad news is that Chris Boardman is not about this year because he’s far too busy trying to change Manchester’s roads so that people can actually cycle safely on them.
 Fortunately, Gary Imlach will be there to provide a surfeit of dry pithiness.

 It’s also worth noting that if you miss the highlights when they’re on, they usually appear on the ITV Player within an hour or so – although it can be a bit hit and miss, particularly at the weekend, so don’t rely on this.

 Eurosport’s on-demand service is more reliable and going by their Giro d’Italia highlights, they’re making more effort in this area these days.

 In addition to this, why not follow the race via this website?
 If you haven’t done so already, here’s why you should sign up for email updates.
 If you already subscribe and you enjoy the site, I’d really appreciate it if you could tell other people about it as well.
 Cheers.